 Management of the Agency is responsible for establishing and maintaining effective internal control over compliance with the types of compliance requirements referred to above.
-In planning and performing our audit of compliance, we considered The Agency's internal control over compliance with the types of requirements that could have a direct and material effect on each major federal program and state project to determine the auditing procedures that are appropriate in the circumstances for the purpose of expressing an opinion on compliance for each major federal program and state project and to test and report on internal control over compliance in accordance with the Uniform Guidance, and State of Florida Chapter 10.650, Rules of the Auditor General but not for the purpose of expressing an opinion on the effectiveness of internal control over compliance.
+In planning and performing our audits of compliance, we considered The Agency's internal control over compliance with the types of requirements that could have a direct and material effect on each major federal program and state project to determine the auditing procedures that are appropriate in the circumstances for the purpose of expressing an opinion on compliance for each major federal program and state project and to test and report on internal control over compliance in accordance with the Uniform Guidance, and State of Florida Chapter 10.650, Rules of the Auditor General but not for the purpose of expressing an opinion on the effectiveness of internal control over compliance.
 Accordingly, we do not express an opinion on the effectiveness of Agency's internal control over compliance.

 A deficiency in internal control over compliance exists when the design or operation of a control over compliance does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, noncompliance with a type of compliance requirement of a federal program or state project on a timely basis.
-A material weakness in internal control over compliance is a deficiency, or a combination of deficiencies, in internal control over compliance with a type of compliance over compliance is a reasonable possibility that material noncompliance with a type of compliance requirement of a federal program or a state project will not be prevented, or detected and corrected, on a timely basis.
-A significant deficiency in internal control over compliance is a deficiencies, in internal control over compliance is a deficiency, or a state project that is less severe than a material weakness in internal control over compliance with a type of compliance requirement of a federal program or a state project that is less severe than a material weakness in internal control over compliance, yet important enough to merit attention by those charged with governance.
+A material weakness in internal control over compliance is a deficiency, or a combination of deficiencies, in internal control over compliance, such that there is a reasonable possibility that material noncompliance with a type of compliance requirement of a federal program or a state project will not be prevented, or detected and corrected, on a timely basis.
+A significant deficiency in internal control over compliance is a deficiency, or a combination of deficiencies, in internal control over compliance with a type of compliance requirement of a federal program or a state project that is less severe than a material weakness in internal control over compliance, yet important enough to merit attention by those charged with governance.

 Our consideration of internal control over compliance was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control over compliance that might be material weaknesses or significant deficiencies and therefore, material weaknesses or significant deficiencies may exist that have not been identified.
 We did not identify any deficiencies in internal control over compliance that we consider to be material weaknesses.
-However, we did identity certain deficiencies in internal control over compliance over compliance, described in the accompanying schedule of findings and questioned costs as items 2018-001, 2018-002, 2018-003 and 2018-004, that we consider to be significant deficiencies.
+However, we did identify certain deficiencies in internal control over compliance, described in the accompanying schedule of findings and questioned costs as items 2019-001, 2019-002, and 2019-003, that we consider to be significant deficiencies.

-The Agency's response to the internal control over compliance findings identified in our audit is described in the accompanying schedule of findings and questioned costs.
-The Agency's response was not subjected to the auditing procedures applied in the audit of compliance and, accordingly, we express no opinion on the response.
+The Agency's response to the internal control over compliance findings identified in our audits are described in the accompanying schedule of findings and questioned costs.
+The Agency's response was not subjected to the auditing procedures applied in the audits of compliance and, accordingly, we express no opinion on the response.